microsoft/WhatTheHack/032-MLOpsFromScratch/Student/03-BuildPipeline.md

 There are several ways to create a Build pipeline.
 The two most common and popular ways
 are:

--   using a YAML file that represents the entire pipeline,
+-   Using a YAML file that represents the entire pipeline,

--   using an empty job and adding tasks sequentially
+-   Using an empty job and adding tasks sequentially

 We believe that the latter approach is more comprehensive and intuitive, especially to get started on MLOps, so we recommend that route.
 This will be the focus of this hack.